dstuessy/scrollb/README.md

 JavaScript library for custom scrollbars.

 This project is discontinued.
-It's also a bit broken and don't suggest using it.
+It's also a bit broken so I don't suggest using it.

 ## How To Use: